RSL-Net: Localising in Satellite Images From a Radar on the Ground: Dataset and Experimental Setup

 Our pipeline is validated using the publicly available Oxford Radar RobotCar Dataset \cite{barnes2019dataset,RobotCarDatasetIJRR}, which features an urban setting, and our own dataset that consists of highway driving in rural regions.

 We used three sequences from the RobotCar Dataset for training, where we split the route into training, validation, and test sets, as shown in \cref{fig:dataset_maps}.
 For simplicity, only the test data from the first sequence was used for evaluation, as all sequences take place on the same route.
-Similarly, we also split the Highway Dataset into training, validation, and test sets, shown in \cref{fig:dataset_maps}.
-We discarded data near the intersections between training, validation, and test data such that the radar does not observe any of the test set scenes in the training and validation data.
+We also split the Highway Dataset into training, validation, and test sets, shown in \cref{fig:dataset_maps}.
+We discarded data near the intersections of the splits such that the radar does not observe any of the test set scenes in the training and validation data.
 We test on every $5^\mathrm{th}$ frame of the test set routes, where the radar frames arrive at $4~\mathrm{Hz}.$ This results in 201 test images for the RobotCar Dataset and 261 test samples for the Highway Dataset, spanning a total distance of near $10~\mathrm{km}.$

-The RobotCar Dataset and our Highway Dataset are collected with different models of the radar, and exhibit slightly different sensing and noise characteristics.
+The RobotCar and Highway datasets are collected with different models of the radar, and exhibit slightly different sensing and noise characteristics.
 Despite this, we combine the two datasets together for training, and demonstrate high accuracy on both test sets.
 The combined training set consists of 23440 images which spans 98 minutes of driving.
 Ground truth latitude, longitude, and heading are available for both datasets with an on-board Novatel \gls{gnss}.
+For all of our experiments, we use radar and satellite images with size $256\times 256,$ with a shared resolution of \SI{0.8665}{\si{\metre\per pixel}}.